OfficeDev/MS-Graph-Data-Connect/README.md

-# Project Euclid
+# Managed Access to Microsoft Graph in Microsoft Azure
 #### Using Office 365 data with Azure analytics to build intelligent applications

 ## Introduction

-Project Euclid brings Office 365 data and Azure resources to independent software vendors (ISVs).
-Project Euclid will enable ISVs to build intelligent applications with Microsoft’s most valuable data, and best development tools.
-Office 365 Customers will gain innovative or industry-specific applications that enhance their productivity while keeping full control over their data.
+Managed Access to Microsoft Graph in Microsoft Azure brings Office 365 data and Azure resources to independent software vendors (ISVs).
+This system enables ISVs to build intelligent applications with Microsoft’s most valuable data, and best development tools.
+Office 365 customers will gain innovative or industry-specific applications that enhance their productivity while keeping full control over their data.

 ## How to Get Started